NeupaneSusan/tasks_management/README.md

 # ✅ Task Management App in Flutter

 A clean and simple **task management app** built using **Flutter**, designed to help users manage tasks efficiently with real-time updates and intuitive swipe gestures.
-The app uses **BLOC** for state management.
+The app uses **PROVIDER** for state management.

 ## 🧩 Features